roc-lang/roc/examples/jvm-interop/README.md

 ## Prerequisites

-The following was tested on NixOS, with `openjdk 17.0.5` and`clang 13.0.1` but should work with most recent versions of those (jdk>=10) on most modern Linux and MacOS.\
+The following was tested on NixOS, with `openjdk 17.0.5` and `clang 13.0.1` but should work with most recent versions of those (jdk>=10) on most modern Linux and MacOS.\
 You're welcome to test on your machine and tell me (via [Zulip](https://roc.zulipchat.com/#narrow/pm-with/583319-dank)) if you ran into any issues or limitations.

 ## Goal
-Our goal here is quite simple- have java take in a number -> pass it to Roc -> Roc formats a string with the number -> pass the string back to java.
+Our goal here is quite simple - have Java take in a number -> pass it to Roc -> Roc formats a string with the number -> pass the string back to Java.
 This will be done with the help of [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/).
 We will be using C to bridge between Java and Roc.